cllebrun/cllebrun.github.io/labs/3.4 Lab Android - Watson Assistant/README.md

 You will get how Watson Assistant understood your request, what intent and which entities it recognises.
 You get the answer which comes from your dialog design.

   <img src="./images/pepperonipizza.png" width="50%"/>
++ You can also ask about gym, sauna, restaurant opening hours, ask for information about different types of restaurants ...
 + You can find the several topics Watson Assistant handles in this specific virtual concierge skill <a href="https://app.mindmup.com/map/_free/2019/04/e3bdd970548e11e9891b57e20ba3b8b1" >here</a> and try it out directly in this tool !

 ## Link the skill to an assistant